HazemAM/mezzo-tracker/README.md

   - External sources support for songs without lyrics on your server
   - Interactive lyrics UI
   - Swipe down on the seek bar to jump between lyric lines
+  - Lyrics are downloaded with their songs and remain available in Offline Mode, including word-level synced lyrics when available
 - Audio quality
   - Lossless and original-quality streaming
   - Separate quality and bitrate settings for Wi-Fi and mobile data